emehrkay/gremlinpy/README.md

     g.bound_params # {'GP_CXG_2': 'mark', 'GP_CXZ_1': 'name'}
 ```

 A function can also be added to the chain by calling the `func` method on the `Gremlin` instance.
 The first argument is the name of the function, the rest are bound arguments in the final resulting string.
+This is useful for function names that are reserved words in Python.

 ```python
     g.V(12).func('myMagicFunction', 'arg') # g.V(GP_III_1).myMagicFunction(GP_III_2)